-The Sasquatch crossed his arms and stomped his foot.
+The Sasquatch crossed his arms and stomped one foot on the ground.
 “I’m not leaving!”

-The wolf walked up to the Sasquatch and said, “If you won’t leave voluntarily, then we will use force.”
+The wolf walked up to the Sasquatch, stared at him for a long moment, and then he said, “If you won’t leave voluntarily, we will use force.”

 The wolves started growling and howling, and they formed a circle around the Sasquatch.
 And so, fearing the wolves might make fresh meat out of him, he gathered his things from his cave, and left the forest.